Table of Contents

-The success of your business comes down to a great many factors, and the people you hire to work for and represent your company will have a significant impact on the way your business is perceived and its overall success.
+The success of your business comes down to a great many factors.
+The people you hire to work for your company and represent your brand will have a significant impact on the way your business is perceived, which will ultimately impact its overall success.

 Advantages of agency recruitment

 Disadvantages of agency recruitment

 Unfortunately, using a recruitment agency can also be very expensive and it is not the most efficient or affordable method for many small businesses.
 Driven by sales targets and commission, many recruitment consultants have a tendency to push inappropriate candidates onto their clients in the hope they will simply ‘fit’.

 Do it yourself

 The alternative is a great deal cheaper and often much more effective.
 By bringing the hiring and interview process back in-house, you could make substantial savings and have a higher chance of finding the perfect candidate.
 Recruitment agencies have their own motivations and they are unlikely to understand your company and its values as well as you do, so are less likely to see that perfect fit.

 Is DIY recruitment worth it?